25+ Interesting Things to Do in Anchorage Alaska

 The exterior of the Alaska Native Heritage Center.
 A shake single building with a pointed covered entryway.

-The Alaska Native Heritage Center is dedicated to preserving and strengthening Alaska native culture.
+The Alaska Native Heritage Center is dedicated to preserving and strengthening Alaska Native culture.
 It also provides an opportunity for visitors to learn about the diverse and rich culture of Alaska Natives all across Alaska.
 Open mid May through mid September, you can visit as well as take a tour of the village sites.
 Each site honoring and teaching the traditions of a different group of Alaska Natives.
 Throughout the summer there are dancing programs and other interactive learning opportunities for visitors.

 Anchorage Market (Mid-May through Mid-September)